Intermezzo: Breaking away, redefining freedom

 Several contributors point out that such measures do more than misrepresent learning; they actively shape behavior in ways that undermine it.
 When students understand that their value will be reduced to a mark, they learn to prioritize what is tested over what is meaningful.
 Educators, too, can be drawn into teaching to the metric rather than to the learner.

 This pattern extends beyond academic grading to encompass the broader culture of audit and inspection.
-Respondents describe how constant measurement can crowd out innovation, discouraging educators from experimenting with new approaches that may not yield immediately “measurable” results.
-They do not call for the abolition of evaluation outright, but for new forms of accountability that honor complexity, context, and growth over time.
+Participants describe how constant measurement can crowd out innovation, discouraging educators from experimenting with new approaches that may not yield immediately “measurable” results.
+The call here is not for the absence of evaluation, but for forms of accountability that honor complexity, context, and growth over time.

 3. Integrating rather than fragmenting